fred-dev/ps3EyeSyphon_2/README.md

 # ps3EyeSyphon_2
-Updated App for using multiple PS3Eye cameras with Syphon and OSC on OSX
+Updated App for using multiple PS3Eye cameras with Syphon and OSC on OSX 10.9 and 10.10

 For a precompiled binary visit the releases section of this repo here https://github.com/fred-dev/ps3EyeSyphon_2/releases/tag/0.0.1.beta.1